 Ages passed as cultures rose and fell.
 “Pre-historic” means “before history” because there’s a lot we don’t know.
 To make matters worse, periodic floods devastated the Earth, and entire cultures were lost.
 Much of our history was washed away, except for what’s left in bones, stone tablets, and rocks.

-What we DO know is that 10,000 years ago something amazing happened.
+10,000 years ago something amazing happened – Agriculture!

 In the fertile crescent of the Middle East, agriculture was developed, growing wheat, barley, and spelt.
 Agriculture changed the human lifestyle forever.
 Farming was a sacred role in the community.
 It was the farmers who understood calendars and seasons.
 They knew how to plant seeds and harvest in harmony with the elements, Sun, and Moon.
-This was like a verbal version of our old-fashioned Farmer’s Almanac, passed down from generation to generation, except it was very sacred.
-(In modern times, this tradition has been lost.)
+This was like an unwritten version of our old-fashioned Farmer’s Almanac, passed down from generation to generation, and it was considered very sacred.
 For breakfast the people ate grains that had been soaked to soften, ground with stone grinders, and boiled into a thick porridge.
 In the early Christian era, a common breakfast might have been a dense bread of sprouted grain, like Essene bread, with olives on the side.

 Romans often ate a breakfast of whole grain bread with cheese, olives, salad, nuts, raisins, and for the wealthy – meat.
-Of course all your meals were washed down with wine.
+Of course all your meals would be washed down with wine.